Lifetime Achievement Award

 5. Has worked and/or supported efforts to advance the industry

-6. The service rendered in roles mentioned above should be exemplary.
+6. The service rendered in the roles mentioned above should be exemplary.

-7. It is not expected that the recipient is at the “end” of her or his service to the Association or industry or their company.
+7. The recipient is not expected to be at the “end” of her or his service to the Association, industry, or their company.

 9. The individual recommended should be held in high regard by his or her colleagues in the Association.